-- 1. The Court may grant a compulsory licence for lack or insufficiency of exploitation of a Community patent to any person filing an application four years or later after the patent application was filed and three years or later after the patent was granted if the patent proprietor has not exploited the patent in the Community on reasonable terms or has not made effective and serious preparations to do so, unless he/she provides legitimate reasons to justify his/her inaction, and on the condition that the grant of the compulsory licence is required in the public interest.
-In determining the lack or insufficiency of exploitation of the patent, no distinction shall be made between products originating within the Community and products imported to the Community from a member of the World Trade Organization. - 2.
-On request, the Court may grant a compulsory licence in respect of a Community patent (first patent) to the proprietor of a national or Community patent (second patent) or [...] plant variety right who cannot exploit his/her second patent or [...] plant variety right without infringing [...] the first patent, valid for the territory of the second patent or plant variety right, provided that the invention or new plant variety claimed in the second patent or plant variety right involves an important technical advance of considerable economic significance in relation to the invention claimed in the first patent. [...]
+- 1. The [European and EU Patents Court] may grant a compulsory licence for lack or insufficiency of exploitation of an EU patent to any person filing an application four years or later after the patent application was filed and three years or later after the patent was granted if the patent proprietor has not exploited the patent in the EU on reasonable terms or has not made effective and serious preparations to do so, unless he/she provides legitimate reasons to justify his/her inaction, and on the condition that the grant of the compulsory licence is required in the public interest.
+In determining the lack or insufficiency of exploitation of the patent, no distinction shall be made between products originating within the EU and products imported to the EU from a member of the World Trade Organization. - 2.
+On request, the [European and EU Patents Court] may grant a compulsory licence in respect of an EU patent (first patent) to the proprietor of a national or EU patent (second patent) or plant variety right who cannot exploit his/her second patent or plant variety right without infringing the first patent, valid for the territory of the second patent or plant variety right, provided that the invention or new plant variety claimed in the second patent or plant variety right involves an important technical advance of considerable economic significance in relation to the invention claimed in the first patent.
 The owner of the first patent shall be entitled to a cross-licence on reasonable terms to exploit the second patented invention or protected plant variety.

-Where on the corresponding conditions as above in this paragraph a proprietor of a Community patent is granted a compulsory licence in respect of a first national patent or national or Community plant variety right, the owner of the first patent or plant variety right shall be entitled to a cross-licence on reasonable terms to use the patented invention of the dependent Community patent for the territory of the first patent or plant variety right.
+Where on the corresponding conditions as above in this paragraph a proprietor of an EU patent is granted a compulsory licence in respect of a first national patent or national or Community plant variety right, the owner of the first patent or plant variety right shall be entitled to a cross-licence on reasonable terms to use the patented invention of the dependent EU patent for the territory of the first patent or plant variety right.